5x5 programs & variations

 Typical duration: 3-4 months

 The main differences from StrongLifts: less volume, power cleans instead of rows.
 Power cleans are more technical but build explosive hip extension.
 Rows are simpler and build more back mass.
+For most people training alone without a coach, rows are the safer default — power cleans are genuinely hard to learn from videos.

 StrongLifts vs Starting Strength comparison →

-Intermediate Programs
+Intermediate programs

 Once per-workout progression stops working, you need a program designed for slower progress.
 These programs add weight weekly instead of every session.